 COMMON CRM System Issues

 The problems below recur across enterprise CRM environments.
 Recognizing that they exist is not the hard part.
-Organizations are far better at describing CRM symptoms than diagnosing their structural causes.
+Organizations are often far better at describing CRM symptoms than diagnosing their structural root causes.
 Tracing them to their structural source, and understanding why they developed is where deep production systems experience makes a difference.
-They are commonly described as reporting problems, adoption problems, data quality problems, or platform limitations.
+They are commonly described by their symptoms, reporting, adoption or data quality problems.
 Often they are none of those in isolation.
-They are system problems: architecture, governance, and operating reality drifting apart.
+They are system problems: architecture, governance, and operating reality drifting apart from intent.
 Each problem pattern is presented with its symptoms, how it typically develops, and my role in helping your team address it.
+This list is in no way exhaustive, simply some of the issues I have encountered.

 Pipeline Reporting That No Longer Reflects Reality